Love it or hate it, almost all landscape artists want to paint trees, woods and grass realistically.

 Acrylic Glazing Liquid (Gloss) Golden Paints.
-This will extend the working time of the paint and enable thin applications of the paint with smooth smokey blending.
-What I like about Glazing Liquid Gloss as a medium, is you can use it in any ratio in with your paint and it still brushes well and remains a nice paint film integrity.
+This will extend the paint’s working time and enable thin applications of the paint with smooth smokey blending.
+What I like about Glazing Liquid Gloss as a medium, is you can use it in any ratio in with your paint, and it still brushes well and remains a nice paint film integrity.

 Step 2. – Drawing out

-When the painting is finished the dark areas will optically sink into the background.
-This wide tonal range of Summer, from the hard light of the sun, is in comparison to the soft light of Winter (See: How to paint an Acrylic Snowscene) where there is a compressed tonal range.
+When the painting is finished, the dark areas will optically sink into the background.
+This wide tonal range of Summer, from the hard light of the sun, is compared to the soft light of Winter (See: How to paint an Acrylic Snowscene) where there is a compressed tonal range.

 I would usually start by painting in the darkest darks of the composition, however, because the green of the coloured ground in the sky will affect our ability to judge the rest of the scene I start by blocking in the sky with a blue, making it easier for us to judge the tonal range of the greens within the trees.

-Using a mix of Ultramarine Blue and Titanium White I paint a wash over the sky.
-I’ve diluted the paint with water and start with the smaller size 6 Isabey Isacryl filbert brush and then swap to the larger size 10 Isabey Isacryl for blending the sky colours together.
-Adding thicker white to indicate the clouds.
+Using a mix of Ultramarine Blue and Titanium White, I paint a wash over the sky.
+I’ve diluted the paint with water and start with the smaller size 6 Isabey Isacryl filbert brush then swap to the larger size 10 Isabey Isacryl for blending the sky colours.
+Adding a thicker white to indicate the clouds.

-I find when this is painted in, it’s easier to judge the silhouette shape of the tree line and you can adjust your drawing at this stage if it isn’t balancing quite right.
+When this is painted in, it’s easier to judge the silhouette shape of the tree line and adjust your drawing at this stage if it isn’t balancing quite right.